IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

     > Coercive Control: How Men Entrap Women in Personal--Life Evan Stark--Page 102

 [^21]:
     > Gavey, N. (1991).
-Sexual victimization prevalence among New Zealand university students.
-Journal of Consulting and Clinical Psychology, 59(3), 464--466. https://doi.org/10.1037/0022-006X.59.3.464
+[Sexual victimization prevalence among New Zealand university students](https://doi.org/10.1037/0022-006X.59.3.464).
+Journal of Consulting and Clinical Psychology, 59(3), 464--466.

 [^22]:
     > Koss, Mary P. (1993).
-Detecting the Scope of Rape: A Review of Prevalence Research Methods.
+[Detecting the Scope of Rape: A Review of Prevalence Research Methods](http://boysmeneducation.com/wp-content/uploads/2014/01/Koss-1993-Detecting-the-Scope-of-Rape-a-review-of-prevalence-research-methods-see-p.-206-last-paragraph.pdf).
 Journal of Interpersonal Violence, Vol. 8, No. 2, 198-222.
-Available at: <http://boysmeneducation.com/wp-content/uploads/2014/01/Koss-1993-Detecting-the-Scope-of-Rape-a-review-of-prevalence-research-methods-see-p.-206-last-paragraph.pdf>

 [^23]:
     >  [Male Rape --- You Are Here From WERS]( https://soundcloud.com/889-wers/male-rape)

 [^24]:
-    > Countering Confusion about the Duluth Model - By Michael Paymar and Graham Barnes, Research Specialists with the Battered Women's Justice Project, a program of Domestic Abuse Intervention Programs - <https://www.theduluthmodel.org/wp-content/uploads/2017/03/CounteringConfusion.pdf>
+    > [Countering Confusion about the Duluth Model](https://www.theduluthmodel.org/wp-content/uploads/2017/03/CounteringConfusion.pdf) - By Michael Paymar and Graham Barnes, Research Specialists with the Battered Women's Justice Project, a program of Domestic Abuse Intervention Programs -

 [^25]:
     > Pence, Ellen (1999). \"Some Thoughts on Philosophy\".
 In Shepherd, Melanie; Pence, Ellen (eds.).
 Coordinating Community Responses to Domestic Violence: Lessons from Duluth and Beyond.
 Thousand Oaks, CA.: Sage. pp. 29--30